zsaritek/lity/README.md

 - **Password**: `DemoPass123!`

 > Note: This is **for local development only**.
 Don’t use these credentials in production.
+> Home uses server rendering (App Router) and Prisma to query published posts.
+Filters update the URL (`?search=&tag=`) and trigger a new server render.
+Auth is handled by NextAuth (Credentials), with route protection via middleware for `/editor`.

 To regenerate/change the demo user, run: